-Violent Crimes Lawyer Granite City, IL — facing arrest or an investigation means you need answers and action right away.
+Violent Crimes Lawyer Granite City, IL — if you’ve been arrested or you’re under investigation, you need clear answers and fast action.
 Our violent crimes lawyers in Granite City, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
 At Combs Waterkotte, our Granite City, IL criminal defense team acts quickly to begin building your defense as soon as you call.

 At a Glance: Violent Crime Cases in Granite City, IL